rjferguson21/big-bang/charter/packages/authservice/Architecture.md

 ### Single Sign On

 Authservice provides OIDC Single Sign On capabilities for apps that don't have native support.

+Pods just need to have istio-injection, a single label which by default is `protect=keycloak` applied to the pods, and a corresponding chain to load into authservice.

-Enabled pods are picked up by the following values in the Big Bang chart:
+This label can be adjusted via following values in the Big Bang chart:

 ```yaml
 addons: